• Home

 Race Card, 2020,

-54 x 36 inches acrylic, epoxy on mahogany door skin,
+54 x 36 inches acrylic, epoxy on mahogany door skin

-beautiful and rich colors of our human beings' skin tones--symbolized in the epoxy-surfaced-reflecting-spades.
+This painting represents my total disdain for Racism, symbolizing the concept with a celebration of the beautiful and rich colors of our human beings' skin tones-symbolized in the epoxy-surfaced-reflecting-spades.

 Art Copyright Rena Small 2023 All Rights Reserved.

-Powered by GoDaddy
+Powered by

 This website uses cookies.